 Monitor progress of the entitled or proposed (i.e., pipeline) projects identified in Table B-4 of Appendix B: Sites Inventory & Methodology and coordinate with applicants to facilitate remaining approvals and permits to ensure completion of these projects within the planning period (by January 31, 2031).
-If a pipeline project is not approved, the County will ensure adequate capacity for the remaining RHNA is provided through monitoring of no net loss during annual reporting and rezone if necessary to comply with State law (see Program 1.J).
+If a pipeline project is not approved is not anticipated to be completed within the planning period, the County will ensure adequate capacity for the remaining RHNA by each income category is provided through monitoring of no net loss during annual reporting and rezone if necessary to comply with State law (see Program 1.J).